SudhanshuDubey5001/MovieRecommendation/README.md

 5. Glide (for images)
 6. TMdb (movie database API for populating initial screen with recent/popular movies)
 7. OMdb (movie database to search movies based on title and also to get recommendation results)

+Update -
+Linked the project to Continuous Integration (CI) pipeline using Jenkins.